 • Work with editors to arrange tasting order for upcoming tastings

 • Retrieve wines to be tasted from racks and organize according to tasting order

 • Set up tastings, pour for panelists and clean-up after tastings

 • Sort second bottles from tastings into recommended and non-recommended

 • Connect with sommeliers and wine buyers from the Greater New York area.

 • Fact–checking and price solicitation

-• Light clerical, such as answering phones, copying and filing
+• Light clerical duties, such as answering tasting department calls, copying and filing

 • Research new wines for possible inclusion in tastings

 • Research current news for possible reportage on website